ulisesrmzroche/sourceday-code-quiz/README.md

 To play a full game: `bundle exec rake play`
 To play a single-hand game (1 round): `bundle exec rake 'play[single_hand]'`

+## TODO

+Because this is an interview project, there were time constraints so that this project wouldn't stop the process.
+I had the functionality complete in about a day (I stayed up pretty late), and have been making refactorings since then as I see them.

+What I would like to do in a future draft is to keep running it through Rubocop.
+Because I am on an apple m1, the ruby linter on vscode keeps breaking the editor.
+I would run rubocop with a github action, so that it points it out there and I dont have to lint locally.

 ## SPEC

 Run tests with `bundle exec rake spec`